dottjt/reddit_response/README.md

 - Flag to see if they've been sent a link or subreddit or yeah.
 I guess this would check the message being sent and will check for these things.
 - self-update message send status on user once
 - Track the last message you sent, so I don't get lost if there is more than 25 unread.
+- start message wet dreams

 ## DONE

+- Displays the number of messages from that person the reply page.
+- Change some of the reply messages to include fantastic responses, as well as other responses. .
+- Talk about self-control in the start message.
 - Fix custom messages.
 How to send one while tracking it, need to rewrite the thing.
 - create a function to turn the whole page white if the server isn't running.
 So always hit the server first.
 - Button make Username the marker, so I don't have to do it myself.